Skybar (short story): Publication

-In 1982, Doubleday published The Do-It-Yourself Bestseller: A Workbook, a book to help readers write fiction.
+In 1982, Doubleday published The Do-It-Yourself Bestseller: A Workbook, a book, edited by Tom Silberkleit and Jerry Biederman, to help readers write fiction.
 Various authors, including King, contributed partial stories that readers were invited to complete.
 A competition judged by King was held between September 1982 and February 1983 to determine the best submission for King's story "Skybar", with 18-year old Brian Hartz's entry winning.
+King contributed the opening paragraphs of the story and the final line.
+Writing in 1998, Stephen J. Spignesi suggested it would be "difficult" to find a copy of the story, noting that The Do-It-Yourself Bestseller: A Workbook was out of print.

+Tyson Blue suggests that the name of the story is derived from "the name of a popular candy bar in New England at the time Stephen King and I were growing up there".

 Reception

-Rocky King described the paragraphs contributed by King as "enticing", noting that "Skybar" exhibits "King's trademark style, quickly establishing the atmosphere."